Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 This repo provides a **durable, distributed circuit-breaker**, implemented in Azure Functions.

-It is provided as a proof-of-concept, starter pattern for users to trial and potentially adapt into Azure functions apps.
+It is provided as a proof-of-concept, starter pattern for users to trial and adapt into Azure functions apps.

+The durable, distributed circuit-breaker can be consumed in two ways:

++ from within an Azure functions app, by another function;
++ from outside Azure functions, from anywhere, over an http/s api.

 Feedback on usage and suggestions/PRs welcome.

-## Intended usage

-The circuit-breaker can be consumed in two ways:

-+ from within an Azure functions app;
-+ from anywhere, over an http api.

 ## Conceptual overview

-The implementation uses [Durable Entity functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-preview#entity-functions) (in preview at time of writing, May 2019) to persist circuit state durably across invocations and across scaled-out function apps.
+The implementation uses [Durable Entity functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-preview#entity-functions) (in preview at time of writing, June 2019) to persist circuit state durably across invocations and across scaled-out function apps.

 The breaker behaves as a consecutive-count circuit-breaker, as described for the [original Polly circuit-breaker](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker):

 + In **Closed** state, the circuit-breaker permits executions and counts consecutive failures.
 + If a configuration threshold `MaxConsecutiveFailures` is met, the circuit transitions to **Open** for a duration of `BreakDuration`.
 + In **Open** state executions are blocked, and fail fast.
-+ After `BreakDuration`, the circuit transitions to **half-open** state, and a single test-execution is permitted: if it succeeds, the circuit _closes_ again; if it fails, the circuit _opens_ again.
++ After `BreakDuration`, the circuit transitions to **half-open** state, and a single<sup>(in Fidelity mode)</sup> test-execution is permitted: if it succeeds, the circuit _closes_ again; if it fails, the circuit _opens_ again.

 For more detail, see the [original Polly circuit-breaker wiki](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker).